 But when you see tachycardia, bradycardia, decelerations, or other nonreassuring fetal heart rate changes, you have to reconsider whether Pitocin is doing more harm to the child than good.

-Placenta profusion can also cause arterial hardening.
-The result can be hypertension that causes pre-eclampsia which can cause serious injury or death to the baby and the mother.
+Placental profusion can also cause arterial hardening.
+The result can be hypertension that causes pre-eclampsia, which can cause serious injury or death to the baby and the mother.

 Placental abruption is when the placenta separates from the wall of the uterus before childbirth.
 This can deprive the baby of food and oxygen.